 At a time when patient safety has become a key driver for focusing national attention on health-care quality, Dr. Bates' work has not only shown the magnitude of the problem but also provided a blueprint for helping solve it.
 He led a seminal study on the epidemiology of drug-related injuries, demonstrating that the most effective way to prevent serious medication errors is to focus on improving the systems.
 He has also performed many studies on how computerized, evidence-based guidelines can improve quality and efficiency.
 Dr. Bates has been recognized for several years by Modern Healthcare magazine as one of the “100 most powerful” individuals in U.S. health care.

 Dr. Bates is a graduate of Stanford University and the Johns Hopkins School of Medicine.
 He began his fellowship in general internal medicine at Brigham and Women's Hospital in 1988, and he received an M.Sc. in Health Policy and Management from the Harvard School of Public Health in 1990.
-He has been elected to the Institute of Medicine, the American Society for Clinical Investigation, the Association of American Physicians and the American College of Medical Informatics.
+He has been elected to the Institute of Medicine (IOM) in 2005, the American Society for Clinical Investigation, the Association of American Physicians and the American College of Medical Informatics.
 He serves as external program lead for research in the World Health Organization's Global Alliance for Patient Safety.
 Dr. Bates is the past president of the International Society for Quality in Healthcare (ISQua).
 He is the Editor of the Journal of Clinical Outcomes Management, and the Associate Editor of the Journal of Patient Safety.